huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_snapshot_policy.md

 ## Import

-The DWS snapshot policy can be imported using `cluster_id`, `id`, separated by slashes, e.g.
+The DWS snapshot policy can be imported using `cluster_id` and `id`, separated by a slash, e.g.

 ```bash
 $ terraform import huaweicloud_dws_snapshot_policy.test <cluster_id>/<id>